maxdevos49/CS327/README.md

 Folder Naming:
 1. Week*(Week1, Week2, ...etc) - My notes/or examples that were shown in class.

 2. hw*_**(hw1_01, hw1_02, ...etc) - My implementation of that weeks assignment.
-I would start the next week my pulling in partial changes for the professors solution that I thought would improve maintainability or reduce complexity.
+I would start the next week by pulling in partial changes of the professors solution that I thought would improve maintainability or reduce complexity.

 3. s_hw*_**(s_hw1_01, s_hw1_02, ...etc)) - The professors solution for a weeks assignment.
 This code was not written by me but by my professor so all students could have a starting point for the next week if they choose not to continue there own implementation.